Danphillipz/release-note-development/README.md

 ### HTML Reports

 Cucumber has been configured to capture all test results so that we can generate HTML reports.
-HTML reports are generated using [Cluecumber Maven](https://github.com/trivago/cluecumber/tree/main/maven) and can be generated via the following command:
+HTML reports are generated using [cluecumber Maven](https://github.com/trivago/cluecumber/tree/main/maven) and can be generated via the following command:

 ```shell